pivotx/corebundle/README.md

 There is additional documentation in the Resources/doc directory.
 You can view this online on github, but it is also available in the main menu of your own PivotX install.

+PivotX requires PHP and any relational database supported by [Doctrine](http://www.doctrine-project.org/).
+PivotX will be released under the open source [MIT-license](http://opensource.org/licenses/mit-license.php).

 Installing PivotX using Composer